Azure/azure-init/README.md

 To run the program, you must enter the command `cargo run --bin <binary_name>` and indicating the correct binary.

 ## Documentation

-Azure-init includes comprehensive documentation to help you understand, configure, and test the system:

 | Document | Description |
 |----------|-------------|